 I usually write a 'Top 10 Favourite Blog Posts' post at the end of each year, but 2017 was such an exciting year for me professionally, I've decided to feature my 'Top 10 Career Highlights' instead.

-1. Becoming a columnist for The Chronicle Herald - In August 2017, I sent an email to The Chronicle Herald, introducing myself, and asked, 'How do you get a column'?
+In August 2017, I sent an email to The Chronicle Herald, introducing myself, asking, 'How do you get a column'?

 The reply I received, in a nutshell, was - 'Send us your ideas, and, if we like them, we'll take them.
 If we don't use your ideas, they're off the table for any of our other columnists to use.